rur/treetop/README.markdown

 ## How Treetop Requests Work

 The client library uses XHR to fullfil in-page requests.
-These can be triggered explicitly in the browser like so,

-    // JavaScript
-    treetop.request("GET", "/some/path")

-The request sent by the client will include the following headers
+Each treetop request includes the following Accept header,

-    GET /some/path HTTP/1.1
+    GET [...]
+HTTP/1.1
     Host: [...]
     Accept: application/x.treetop-html-partial+xml, application/x.treetop-html-fragment+xml
     [...]

-The client library will be expecting the response from the server to looks like this,
+If the server handler supports the treetop content type, it will respond with a corresponding header and a list of HTML snippets to be applied to the current document.
+For example,

     HTTP/1.1 200 OK
     [...]